 The BMW 5-Series is a mid-size premium sedan that slots in between the 3-Series, the automaker's bread-and-butter model, and the flagship 7-Series.
-Now in its sixth generation, the 5-Series blends a host of powerful gasoline, diesel and hybrid powertrains with a smooth ride and a luxurious interior.
+Now well into its sixth generation, the 5-Series blends a host of powerful gasoline, diesel and hybrid powertrains with a smooth ride and a luxurious interior.

 The 5-Series stretches 193.1 inches long, 73.2 inches wide and 57.6 inches tall, dimensions that make it roughly the same size as a Mercedes-Benz E-Class, one of its closest rivals.
 Unlike the E-Class, the 5-Series is not offered as a station wagon in the United States.

 Called F10 internally, the 5-Series wears an elegant front end that consists of headlights with rounded angles and a clean, uncluttered bumper.
 BMW has managed to retain its classic twin-kidney grille design while simultaneously complying with strict European pedestrian safety norms.

 Although undeniably modern-looking, the 5's rear end is an evolution of the design that first appeared on the E34 model that was introduced in 1988.
 It is equipped with LED tail lamps that make the car instantly identifiable after the sun goes down.

 Inside, the 5-Series offers seating for up to five passengers and 14 cubic feet of trunk space.
 It can be ordered with a host of different trim surfaces, including real wood and brushed aluminum.